 Fidelity offers options trading at an exceptionally affordable $0.65 per contract.
 Like stocks, ETFs and mutual funds, Fidelity offers a wide-reaching options screener to help you find your next great investment.
 However, options trading isn’t open for everyone — you’ll need to apply for the ability to trade before you can enter the market.
 Your ability to trade may be influenced by your level of investing experience and the amount of money you hold in your brokerage account.

-One of Fidelity’s best features is its fully-functional mobile app.
-The Fidelity app is one of the best brokerage apps we’ve come across, mirroring the full effectiveness of the desktop platform with a few additional features as well.
+The Fidelity app is 1 of the best brokerage apps we’ve come across, mirroring the full effectiveness of the desktop platform with a few additional features as well.
 Let’s highlight 3 features we love about the Fidelity app.

 The Fidelity app is free to download on both Apple and Android platforms.